artisan-roaster-scope/artisan/_devices/phidgets.md

     <figcaption>Accessible Phidgets</figcaption>
 </figure>

 By default Artisan is only accessing local Phidgets.
-Ticking the the flag in the Network section of the Phidget tab (menu ```Config >> Device```, 4th tab) makes networked Phidgets accessible to Artisan as well.
-In most cases there is no need to enter the name of the server under Host as the mDNS/ZeroConf protocoll will allow to find Phidget servers automatically.
-In rare cases one needs to enter the servers name like ```hub5000.local``` or its IP address in the example above in the ```Host``` field.
+Ticking the flag in the Network section of the Phidget tab (menu ```Config >> Device```, 4th tab) makes networked Phidgets accessible to Artisan as well.
+In most cases there is no need to enter the name of the server under Host as the mDNS/ZeroConf protocol will find Phidget servers automatically.
+In rare cases one needs to enter the remote server name like ```hub5000.local``` or its IP address in the ```Host``` field.
 If the ```Remote Only``` flag is ticked too, local Phidgets are ignored.

 <figure>